Last Updated on January 19, 2022 by Admin

 Your credibility, visibility, personality, and personal style all make up your brand.
-Build and nurture your personal brand, and you’ll make yourself a must-have, can’t-fail professional?
+Build and nurture your brand, and you’ll make yourself a must-have, can’t-fail professional?
 And you’ll do it without having to be someone you’re not.

 Career Distinction outlines the proven personal branding process.
-It provides case studies of successful professionals that will help you not only survive but thrive in today’s dynamic and ultra-competitive workplace.
+It provides case studies of thriving professionals that will help you not only survive but thrive in today’s dynamic and ultra-competitive workplace.
 You’ll learn to manage your brand with innovative tools that enable you to differentiate yourself and stand out from your peers.
 One of the Books for Beginners job seekers.

 Author: Martin Yate

 Completely updated with new material, this bestselling job search guide can help you keep up with changes in the job market—from updating the language of your resume to using social media networking to make professional connections essential in finding new employment opportunities.
 This is one of the best job search books.

 For more than thirty years, Martin Yate’s Knock them Dead series has helped millions of people succeed in their job search and has continued to be one of the most powerful in the field, constantly meeting the challenges of the modern marketplace.